dhammacakka/americanmonk/content/posts/what-is-killing.md

 * **Living Being:** Yes.
 * **Perception:** You knew people were around (or maybe not).
 * **Mind bent on killing:** **NO.** You did not intend to kill anyone.
-You were negligent, perhaps reckless, but there was no *Vadhacitta* (mind bent on killing).
+You were negligent, maybe reckless, but there was no *Vadhacitta* (mind bent on killing).
 * **Effort:** You were driving, but not with lethal effort directed at a being.
 * **Death:** Yes.

-**Result:** Because Factor 3 (Intention) is missing and perhaps perception, this is **NOT** a completed course of Killing Kamma because all 5 factors were not present.
+**Result:** Because Factor 3 (Intention) is missing and perhaps perception, this is **not** a completed kamma of Killing  because all 5 factors were not present.
 Even if there was perception at a final moment, there would still not be the intention to kill.
 It is still not killing.
 It may be bad kamma of negligence, you might go to jail for this, but it is not *Pāṇātipātā*.

 # 4. Mercy Killing (Euthanasia)